Docker ARG, ENV and .env - a Complete Guide

 environment:

-Hint: When working with an .env file, you can debug your docker-compose.yml files quite easily.
-Just type docker-compose config.
-This way you’ll see how the docker-compose.yml file content looks after the substitution step has been performed without running anything else.
+Hint: When working with an .env file, you can debug your docker-compose.yml files with a single command.
+Type docker-compose config.
+This way you’ll see how the docker-compose.yml file content looks after the substitution step, without running anything else.

-ENV variables are also available during the build, as soon as you introduce them with an ENV instruction.
-However, unlike ARG, they are also accessible by containers started from the final image.
+Unlike ARG, ENV values are accessible by containers started from the final image.
 ENV values can be overridden when starting a container, more on that below.

 Setting ARG Values